Bhumesh01/pythonProjects/README.md

 7. TURTLE CROSSING THE ROAD GAME:
    A simple and fun game built with Python's Turtle graphics library.
 The player controls a turtle that must cross a busy road while avoiding cars.
+8. PING PONG GAME:
+   A classic two-player Ping Pong game built with Python's Turtle graphics library.
+Players control paddles to hit a ball back and forth across the screen.